 Dressing

-- 1/2 red chilli seeds removed finely diced (note 1)
+- ½ red chilli seeds removed finely diced

 Instructions

-- Slice onion, cucumber, carrot and red pepper.
+- Slice onion, cucumber, carrot and red pepper very finely - julienne the carrot and cucumber.

 - Place salad leaves in a large bowl